Bills

 - Recording a payment requires a real bank transaction — DayZero links the bill to that transaction's journal entry rather than inventing cash movement, so reconcile your bank feed first.

-receivedorpartially_paid. - Use the payment-matching engine to auto-find likely payments (default confidence floor 0.50), then bulk-approve the high-confidence ones (≥ 0.85) instead of matching by hand.
+- Use payment matching to auto-find likely payments, then bulk-approve the high-confidence suggestions instead of matching by hand.

-- Split a single bank payment across several bills with the batch endpoint — it validates the total against the transaction's unallocated balance before creating any payment, so an over-allocation fails cleanly.
+- Split a single bank payment across several bills with the batch process — it validates the total against the transaction's unallocated balance before creating any payment, so an over-allocation fails cleanly.

 - The payment-method label is informational only — it never touches the ledger, so it stays editable even after a bill is paid.